 The Friends of the Parks of Perry are looking for volunteers to help with projects in the Town of Perry’s parks.

 The Friends of the Parks of Perry Township, Inc. is a non-profit organization that was established in 2004 to develop and maintain parks within the Town of Perry.

 Membership dollars are used to purchase seeds, plants, and equipment for park development and maintenance.
-Future plans include a newsletter, annual meeting, and monthly work days in the parks.
+Future plans include a newsletter, annual meetings, and monthly workdays in the parks.

 The Friends of Perry Parks invites your participation.
 Please consider joining us to meet and work with your neighbors to help preserve these beautiful areas for future generations.
 A variety of membership options are available, including a plan whereby residents can pledge eight hours of labor in the parks in exchange for a one-year membership.

 The Town of Perry currently has two parks: